Skip to main content

 polkadot_view_proxies

 Additionally, you can head over to the Chain State tab (underneath the Developer menu) on Polkadot-JS Apps.
-If you've created your proxy on a Kusama account, it is required to change your network accordingly using the top left navigation button.
+If you've created your proxy on a Polkadot account, it is required to change your network accordingly using the top left navigation button.
 On this page, the proxy pallet should be selected, returning the announcements and proxies functions.
 The proxies function will allow you to see your created proxies for either one account or for all accounts (using the toggle will enable this).
 Proxy announcements are what time lock proxies do to announce they are going to conduct an action.

 polkadot_view_proxies_dev